 Explore and enjoy lots of things to do in the beautiful Omagh & the Sperrins this Summer.
 Tick these 10 exciting activities off your summer bucket list!

-The sun has been peeping through the clouds and the temperature has been rising which can only mean one thing… we are in the midst of Summer!
+The sun has been peeping through the clouds and the temperature has been rising which can only mean one thing… Summer is close!
 We are aware that most of the population is suffering from itchy feet and are ready to get out and explore the beautiful and adventure-packed surroundings that are available right here in Northern Ireland.
 There is so much to discover and do within the area that you will want to start your adventures now to make sure you can pack it all in by the end of Summer!

 Let us help you start planning for your summer bucket list with these suggested top 10 things to do in Omagh & the Sperrins this Summer.